Direct dye is windly use for dyeing of cellulose fibers as well as proteins fibers such as wool and silk.

 • direct dye have good solubility in water.

 • This dye is more useful for cellulosic materials such as cotton as well as proteins fibres such as wool, silk, and nylon.

-• direct dyeing process is not produce proper fastness properties so generally after treatment is required for shade development such as dyed materials are treated with formaldehyde.
+• direct dyeing process is not produce proper fastness properties so generally after treatment is required for shade development.

 Formaldehyde (40%) -.
 2-3 % owf